 Our Smart Parking capability uses in-ground sensors that work in conjunction with a smart device app, Park Adelaide, which enables you to:

-• Get real-time information about available parking bays and time limits;
+- Get accurate real-time information about available parking bays and time limits;

-• Receive alerts when your parking session is about to expire; and
+- Receive alerts when your parking session is about to expire;

-Park Adelaide is the accompanying smart device app that you will use to access the benefits of our Smart Parking technology.
+Park Adelaide is the accompanying smart device app used to access the benefits of our Smart Parking technology.